Geelong New Energies Service Station Project (Project reclassified as Operating)

 Geelong New Energies Service Station Project

-Viva Energy is to construct and operate a publicly accessible service station that offers hydrogen refuelling and electric vehicle recharging capacity for heavy fuel cell electric vehicles (FCEVs) in Geelong, Victoria.
+Viva Energy has constructed and is operating a publicly accessible service station that offers hydrogen refuelling and drive through, truck sized, ultra-fast electric vehicle charging for heavy fuel cell electric vehicles (FCEVs) and battery electric vehicles (BEV) in Geelong, Victoria.

 Main proponents: